carmour/tutorial_react_hooks/README.md

+### React Hooks Tutorial
+This is a code repository for the corresponding article on freeCodeCamp.
+The goal of this tutorial is to explore React Hooks.
+Covered topics: useState and useEffect hooks, custom hooks, passing props, API calls.

 ## Initial Code

 This is a repository containing inital code for React Hooks tutorial.
 Demo application is written with class based components, and the goal of the tutorial is to convert them to functional components using hooks.